 Welcome to https://atlantainjurycounsel.com (the “Site”).
 We understand that privacy online is important to users of our Site, especially when conducting business.
-This statement governs our privacy policies with respect to those users of the Site (“Visitors”) who visit without transacting business and Visitors who register to transact business on the Site and make use of the various services offered by Singleton Law Firm Atlanta (collectively, “Services”) (“Authorized Customers”).
+This statement governs our privacy policies concerning those users of the Site (“Visitors”) who visit without transacting business and Visitors who register to transact business on the Site and make use of the various services offered by Singleton Law Firm LLC. (collectively, “Services”) (“Authorized Customers”).

 Personally Identifiable Information

 refers to any information that identifies or can be used to identify, contact, or locate the person to whom such information pertains, including, but not limited to, name, address, phone number, fax number, email address, financial profiles, social security number, and credit card information.
-Personally, Identifiable Information does not include information that is collected anonymously (that is, without identification of the individual user) or demographic information not connected to an identified individual.
+Personally, Identifiable Information does not include information collected anonymously (that is, without identifying the individual user) or demographic information not connected to an identified individual.

 What organizations are collecting the information?

-In addition to our direct collection of information, our third-party service vendors (such as credit card companies, clearinghouses and banks) who may provide such services as credit, insurance, and escrow services may collect this information from our Visitors and Authorized Customers.
-We do not control how these third parties use such information, but we do ask them to disclose how they use personal information provided to them from Visitors and Authorized Customers.
+In addition to our direct collection of information, our third-party service vendors (such as credit card companies, clearinghouses, and banks) who may provide such services as credit, insurance, and escrow services may collect this information from our Visitors and Authorized Customers.
+We do not control how these third parties use such information.
+Still, we ask them to disclose how they use personal information from Visitors and Authorized Customers.
 Some of these third parties may be intermediaries that act solely as links in the distribution chain and do not store, retain, or use the information given to them.

 How does the Site use Personally Identifiable Information?